Reviews You Can Rely On

 Credit: Briana Valorosi

-Boots with shorter flood heights provide the most versatility when choosing stylish outfits.
+Boots with shorter flood heights provide the most versatility, hands down.
 They can pair with work pants, casual pants, and even dresses and skirts if you're feeling funky.
+If you're not one to head out in a torrential downpour, and want a boot that you can wear on a daily basis a more casual style might work better for you.

 rain boots - an array of rain boots that we tested.